telerik/fiddler-everywhere-docs/capture-traffic/trust-certificate-configuration.md

 1. Start Fiddler Everywhere and go to **Settings** > **HTTPS**.

 1. Click the **Trust Root Certificate** button.
-Confirm your choice and add the certificate in the popup that appears.
+Confirm your choice and add the CA in the popup that appears.

 1. Enable capturing the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox.
 Click **Save**.